-The use of digital and social media and electronic communication enables Weston on the Green Parish Council to interact in a way that improves the communications both within the Council and between the Council and the people, businesses and agencies it works with and serves.
+The use of digital, social media and electronic communication enables Weston on the Green Parish Council to interact in a way that improves the communications both within the Council and between the Council and the people, businesses and agencies it works with and serves.

+The Council has:

+- a website www.westononthegreen-pc.gov.uk

-The Council has a website www.westononthegreen-pc.gov.uk, has administration and editorial access to the Weston on the Green Parish Council Facebook Page and reposts the page on the Weston on the Green Village Facebook Group and uses email to communicate.
+- administration and editorial access to the Weston on the Green Parish Council Facebook Page and when required reposts the page on the Weston on the Green Village Facebook Group

+- uses email to communicate.

 Facebook